-It is an objective of the Council to provide for a future growth in office based floor space (high intensity employment), over and above what has already been permitted in September 2011, of 350,000 sqm of office, consisting of 250,000 sqm of additional space and 100,000 sqm of floor space created by the redevelopment of existing sites.
+It is an objective of the Council to provide for a future growth in office based floor space (high intensity employment) of 350,000 sqm of office, consisting of 250,000 sqm of additional space and 100,000 sqm of floor space created by the redevelopment of existing sites.
 This quantum of office space is dependent on the modal split target for future development set out in Section 4 of this Plan, being achieved.

 It is an objective of the Council to provide for limited additional convenience and comparison retail development (not including retail warehousing).
 Retailing shall be primarily clustered within the core areas.
-The scale and nature of retailing shall cater for the employment population within Sandyford Business District and the residential population, within the pedestrian catchment of the Mixed Use Core Areas..
+The scale and nature of retailing shall cater for the employment population within Sandyford Business District and the residential population, within the pedestrian catchment of the Mixed Use Core Areas.

-It is an objective of the Council to ensure where the plot ratio proposed is greater than 1:2, the layout should take the form of streets4 in order to contribute to the vibrancy of these core areas.
+It is an objective of the Council to ensure where the plot ratio proposed is greater than 1:2, the layout should take the form of streets3 in order to contribute to the vibrancy of these core areas.